MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 <img width="245" height="349" alt="image" src="https://github.com/user-attachments/assets/073faf23-0a6f-4767-b068-a3ea4d70f732" />

+In the `Project` tab under `Scenes` select the `SampleScene`.
+The drone and obstacle should be visible in the viewport.

 Run the Unity project.
 If a sucessful connection to the the ROS network has been established you should see two blue arrows in the top left of the game window:

 <img width="495" height="111" alt="image" src="https://github.com/user-attachments/assets/3127e9c6-68e2-43c6-8a5a-c2a1b07772ef" />